 Joint possession is indicated by a single apostrophe.

-Robert Smith and Rebecca Green’s psychology textbook. (they coauthored the book)
+This course will use Robert Smith and Rebecca Green’s psychology textbook.

 Individual possession is indicated by apostrophes for each possessor.